2017 FIFA U-20 World Cup

 The 2017 FIFA U-20 World Cup was the 21st edition of the FIFA U-20 World Cup, the biennial international men's youth football championship contested by the under-20 national teams of the member associations of FIFA, since its inception in 1977 as the FIFA World Youth Championship.
 The tournament was hosted by South Korea from 20 May to 11 June 2017.

 Along with Japan and Mexico, South Korea became the third nation to have hosted all of FIFA men's international competitions, namely the 2002 FIFA World Cup, the 2001 FIFA Confederations Cup, and the 2007 FIFA U-17 World Cup.

 The South Korean FA originally made a request to host the tournament outside the traditional June/July period, as it would clash with South Korea's rainy season, as well as any possible national team selection should they have qualified for the Confederations Cup.

 Serbia, the 2015 champions, were not able to defend their title as they failed to reach the final round of the UEFA qualifying tournament.
 In doing so, they became the fifth consecutive incumbent title holder to fail to qualify for the subsequent tournament.
 The official match ball used in the tournament was Adidas Krasava.

-England won their first FIFA U-20 World Cup title after beating Venezuela 1–0 in the final via a goal from Dominic Calvert-Lewin.
+England won their first U-20 World Cup title after beating Venezuela 1–0 in the final via a goal from Dominic Calvert-Lewin.
+This was the country's first world title since their men's senior side won the 1966 FIFA World Cup.